CANDELbio/mantis-viewer/images.md

 ![Image Controls](images/image_controls.png)

 From the Image Controls you can toggle the presence of a legend on the image that indicates which markers are currently visible and the channels they are selected for.
 Once [segmentation data]({% link segmentation.md %}) has been loaded, the Image Controls can also be used to adjust segmentation visualization settings.

+## Regions of Interest and Populations

+You can select regions of interest on the image or [populations of segments]({% link populations.md %}) (once [segmentation data]({% link segmentation.md %}) has been loaded) by pressing Alt or Command/Windows and holding the left mouse button and outlining the region on the image.